brettguenther/conversational-analytics-evaluation/README.md

 ## Running the Evaluation

 The main entry point for running evaluations is the `cli/cli.py` script, which is exposed as the `ca-eval` command.
+An evaluation run will generate a json representation of the results in the `results` folder with the filenaming convention of `evaluation_results_{date}-{time}.json`.

 ### Example Command